babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 Reviewing a Pull Request
 --------

 * Accept that many programming decisions are opinions.
-Discuss tradeoffs, which you prefer, and reach a resolution quickly.
+Discuss tradeoffs, which one you prefer, and reach a resolution quickly.
 There are always multiple ways of doing things, and they may be equally acceptable
 * Focus not on finding flaws in the code (no one writes perfect code) but on understanding the change in the first place
 * Encourage things you like, try not only comment on what you don't like